 - complete blood count, CBC, to look for signs of infection in your blood

 Treatment with the correct antibiotics must be given quickly.
 Blood cultures should let doctors know which medications to prescribe.
 Most are given intravenously to reach the infection as quickly as possible.

-Treatment for worsening cases of SM may include mechanical ventilation by mask or throat tube (the brain may not be receiving enough oxygen) and dialysis (the kidneys may begin shutting down).
+Treatment for worsening cases of SM may include mechanical ventilation by mask or throat tube to give your brain more oxygen.
+Also, dialysis may be used because your kidneys may begin to shut down.

 SM has a very high mortality rate.
 Many patients receive the wrong antibiotics upon hospital arrival.
-The rarity of the disease means that physicians do not always suspect its presence.
+The rarity of the disease and the difficulty in diagnosing it means that physicians do not always suspect its presence.

-Even with proper antibiotics, the condition is affecting the most sensitive organ in the body—the brain.
+Even with proper antibiotics, the condition is affecting the most sensitive organ in the body, your brain.
 Survivors have a high chance of suffering permanent brain damage.
-Those with underlying conditions (e.g. diabetes, heart disease) have a much higher risk of dying.